-The CIB and the Retail and Business Bank (RBB), working with the Sustainable Finance Team (Asset Originating Business), will screen and categorise potential eligible green and social assets or projects against the use of proceeds criteria outlined in this framework and present eligible assets or projects to the Lending Commitments Committee, or an equivalent business committee, for approval.
+The CIB, Product Solutions Cluster, Relationship Banking and Everyday Banking, working with the Sustainable Finance Team (Asset Originating Business), will screen and categorise potential eligible green and social assets or projects against the use of proceeds criteria outlined in this framework and present eligible assets or projects to the Lending Commitments Committee, or an equivalent business committee, for approval.
 The Asset Originating Business will maintain a Sustainable Asset Register (SAR), including the details of approved eligible assets or projects and eligible assets or projects already assigned to be financed through the proceeds of sustainable instruments.
-The SAR is presented to the relevant Financial Resource Committee (FRC) for review periodically and thereafter recommended to the Absa Group Treasury Committee (ATC).
+The SAR is presented to the relevant cluster FRC or Executive committee for review periodically and thereafter recommended to the Absa Group Treasury Committee (ATC).

 The ATC owns the final selection of eligible assets or projects for sustainable instruments throughout the life of all sustainable instruments.
-The eligible list of assets or projects submitted to ATC will have already been evaluated for adherence to Absa's internal environmental and social risk management policies and systems and screened against the use of proceeds criterion by the Asset Originating Business and the Group FRC.
+The eligible list of assets or projects submitted to ATC will have already been evaluated for adherence to Absa's internal environmental and social risk management policies and systems and screened against the use of proceeds criterion by the Asset Originating Business and the relevant cluster or Business unit Executive committee FRC.
 For each sustainable instrument, the ATC will select eligible assets from the SAR that will be financed or refinanced, in whole or in part, with the net proceeds as specified in the final terms or pricing supplement of the sustainable instrument.

 The ATC is responsible for governing the framework to ensure consistency of approach and oversight and will manage any future updates to the framework, including amendments to the use of proceeds criteria.
-Any proposed amendments to the use of proceeds criteria will be recommended by the Asset Origination Business, reviewed by the FRC and approved by the ATC.
+Any proposed amendments to the use of proceeds criteria will be recommended by the Asset Origination Business, reviewed by the relevant cluster FRC or Executive Committee and approved by the ATC.
 In performing its responsibility, the ATC may also make use of external consultants and their data sources, as required.
 The ATC will govern any future updates to this framework, including expanding the list of eligible categories and overseeing its implementation.
-The ATC is also responsible for the final approval of the selection and evaluation of eligible assets.